bradh352/ansible-role-network-vxlanevpn/README.md

 * `network_underlay_mtu`: MTU to use for all underlay interfaces.
 Defaults to `9100` if not specified.
 This must be at least 54 bytes greater than the largest `network_vxlan_interfaces` mtu.
-* `network_vxlan_interfaces`: List of virtual vxlan interfaces to create and attach to the bridge.
+* `network_vxlan_interfaces`: List of virtual vxlan interfaces to create.
+These are similar to vlan interfaces when the host will be participating in the vxlan, but are technically created as bridges.
   * `name`: Interface name to assign
   * `vni`: VXLAN vni (`1` to `16777215`)
   * `mtu`: MTU.
 Must be at least 54 bytes less than `network_underlay_mtu`.